 Exhibits will be simple articles requiring minimal skills.
 Follow suggested skills in project manual.
 May exhibit one item per class.
-4-Hers who have enrolled in or complete STEAM Clothing 2 project are not eligible to exhibit in STEAM Clothing 1.
+4-H members who have enrolled in or completed STEAM Clothing 2 project are not eligible to exhibit in STEAM Clothing 1.

-- Sewing Kit Include a list of sewing notions and purpose for each included. (pages 12-17 in project manual). - 902.
-What's the Difference- 4-H members enrolled in STEAM

-- Clothing 1 may enter an exhibit (not to exceed 22" x 30") a notebook, poster, small display sharing a project comparison and price point.
+- 901. Sewing Kit Include a list of sewing notions and purpose for each included. (pages 12-17 in project manual). - 902.
+What's the Difference- 4-H members enrolled in STEAM Clothing 1 may enter an exhibit (not to exceed 22 inches x 30 inches a notebook, poster, small display sharing a project comparison and price point.
 See project manual, "What's The Difference?" page 118-119.
 Exhibits should include pictures NO actual pillows. - 903.
 Clothing Service Project Can include pillows or pillow cases but are not limited to those.
-Exhibit (not to exceed 22" x 30") a notebook, poster, small display sharing information you generated in the project activity "Serving A Purpose" page 124 and 125.
+Exhibit (not to exceed 22 inches x 30 inches) a notebook, poster, small display sharing information you generated in the project activity "Serving A Purpose" page 124 and 125.